Arthur Rinderknech

 Arthur Rinderknech (/rɪndərknɛʃ/; born 23 July 1995) is a French professional tennis player.
-He has a career-high ATP singles ranking of world No. 27, achieved on 20 October 2025 and a doubles ranking of No. 124, achieved on 8 November 2021.
-He is currently the No. 1 singles player from France.
+He has a career-high ATP singles ranking of world No. 24 achieved on 4 May 2026 and a best doubles ranking of No. 104 reached on 16 March 2026.
+He is currently the No. 2 singles player from France.

-Rinderknech played college tennis at Texas A&M University.
+His most notable career achievement is a runner-up at the 2025 Shanghai Masters, an ATP 1000-level event.
+He was defeated by his cousin, Valentin Vacherot, in the final.

-Personal life
+Rinderknech represents France at the Davis Cup.

-Rinderknech's mother is former tennis player Virginie Paquet.
-French tennis player Chloé Paquet, and Monégasque tennis players Benjamin Balleret and Valentin Vacherot are his cousins.
-He is married to former collegiate player at Texas A&M University, Hortense Boscher.
-He is a fan of French football club AS Saint-Étienne.
+Early life

-In October 2025, Rinderknech and his cousin Vacherot both reached the final of a Masters 1000 for the first time in their respective careers, at the 2025 Shanghai Masters.
+Rinderknech was born in Gassin, France, to parents Pascal Rinderknech and Virginie Paquet.
+He started taking tennis lessons in his early childhood, at age 6, and rapidly took part in junior tournaments.

 Professional career

-2018–2020: Grand Slam singles and doubles debut
+2018–2020: Major singles and doubles debut

-Rinderknech made his Grand Slam main draw debut as a wildcard at the 2018 French Open in doubles partnering Florian Lakat.
+Rinderknech made his major main draw debut as a wildcard at the 2018 French Open in doubles partnering Florian Lakat.

-He also entered as a wildcard the first rounds of the 2020 French Open on his singles main draw debut and doubles main draw partnering with Manuel Guinard and reached the second round in doubles.
+Rinderknech received a main draw invitation to singles at the 2020 French Open, where he lost to Aljaž Bedene in the first round.
+He also got a wildcard in doubles, partnering with compatriot Manuel Guinard.
+The pair reached the second round.